NC3-LU/Diagnostic/documentation/userguide/README.md

 ![Change Password](img/UG_Diagnostic_004.PNG)

-Then, you just need to create your first own diagnostic.
+Then, you just need to create your first own diagnosis.
 For that, just log in to the main connexion screen, by giving your mail and your new password.
 Then, just click on the ‘Log in’ button.